 Once the curling starts, there is home cooking at each of the clubs and there are some receptions at the hotel.
 If you want to go to the Spaghetti Dinner at the Jacques Cartier Club on Monday evening, get your tickets earlier in the week because they always sell out.

 Sunday evening, all the curlers gather in the formal ballroom for the annual banquet.

 How will I get around the city?

 The Chateau Frontenac is located in the heart of historic Old Quebec City.
 There is a large variety of excellent restaurants and shops within walking distance of the hotel.
 For a small fee, bonspielers can purchase a pass for the shuttle service between the Chateau and each of the clubs.
 This is a great advantage as it removes concerns over designated drivers and is much less expensive than taking taxis.

 How much will the QIB cost me?

 Registration for rookies is only $245.

 Standard rooms at the Chateau are available to curlers who book through the Bonspiel headquarters at reduced rates: in 2023, rooms are $189/night (double occupancy).
 That works out to $94.50 perperson if you share a room with a teammate.

-Here's a hint: Join the Fairmont President’s Club for no cost and benefit from
+Here's a hint: join the Fairmont loyalty program, “Accor Live Limitless” for no cost and benefit from

 - access to preferential service lines at the front desk,